As those of you that read my last post will know, I’m now in Lima.

 Peruvian people are more chill.
 They’re quieter and more respectful.
 The Peruvian guys I’ve met have all seemed cool so far.
 If I had to pick male friends to have in Latin America, so far I’d pick a Peruvian over any other nationality.
 That says a lot.

 When I start to question my decision to stay in Lima, I take a walk on the malecon and look at the Pacific.
 I’ve only lived by the ocean longterm one time in my life (in Canada).
 I’d forgotten how therapeutic it is.
 I find that living by the ocean is great for mindset and well-being.
 Although it didn’t used to be high on my list, living near the coast is quickly becoming a very important factor for me as I’m trying to establish a more permanent base in LATAM.
 Lima’s location and views are a huge +1 in my mind.

-Long story short, I'm wary.
+Long story short, I’m wary.
 Before arriving, I had a fairly concrete plan to stay in Lima for months.
-Now I'm not so sure.
-I said in my last post that my primary goal here was to get some serious work done and focus less on girls and parties, but I'm starting to wonder why I didn't decide to do that in a place like Mazatlan or Pereira, where you get a bit more for your money.
+Now I’m not so sure.
+I said in my last post that my primary goal here was to get some serious work done, but I’m starting to wonder why I didn’t decide to do that in a place like Mazatlan or Pereira, where you get a bit more for your money.